ordina-jworks/ordina-jworks.github.io/_posts/2019-03-19-Kickstarter-Trajectory-2019-Light.md

 ## Unit Testing and mocking in Java

-We got an introduction to testing and mocking by [Maarten Casteel](/author/maarten-casteels).
+We got an introduction to Unit Testing in java from [Maarten Casteel](/author/maarten-casteels).
-It was a very interactie theory session were we learned how important testing really is, its goals, and how to setup a testing enviroment.

-After the lunch break we were given some excercies to make.
-Here Maarten went over them and showed us the pitfals and best practices.

-We learned a lot in this course because it was al new for us.
+#### The red line:

+- Goals of Testing
+- What to Test
+- Fixtures
+- Mocks
+- Assertions

+In the morning we got a very interactive theory session were we learned how important testing really is, the basics and what it all stands for.
+In the afternoon we learned to unit test our code, the best ways to do this, how to mock dependencies, use fixtures and a whole lot more.
+Maarten also showed us the most commen pitfalls to avoid, and some best practices like test-driven development(TDD) and how building test can help you with refactoring your code and lastly look at it with a different vision.

+For lunch we went to a place called Mo’s were we were introduced to a whole other world of sandwiches.
+Once you’ve been there you will know what we mean by that, don’t go to often tough.

 ## DevCase